Mud Flap System Installation Instruction

 - crescent wrench;

-Upon opening the box you’re going to find your first mudflap.
-Underneath is the rest of the rock tamer kit: parts, hardware, and tools.
+- Upon opening the box you’re going to find your first mudflap.
+Underneath is the rest of the kit: parts, hardware, and tools.
 We’re going to start by removing the hub assembly and mounting it to our vehicle.
-Slide your 2 inch ball mount through the hub assembly, then into the receiver, securing it with the hitch pin.
+Slide your 2-inch ball mount through the hub assembly, then into the receiver, securing it with the hitch pin.
 Next hand tighten both ball mount clamp bolts.

-Take your 5/8 socket and tighten the client bolts evenly.
-These should be torqued down 120 to 180 inch pumps.
-Next tighten up the jam nuts on both sides.
-These help prevent the ball mount clamp bolts from loosening from vibration.
+- Take your 5/8 socket and tighten the client bolts evenly.
+These should be torqued down 120 to 180-inch pumps.
+Next, tighten up the jam nuts on both sides.
+This prevents the ball mount clamp bolts from loosening from vibration.

-Going back to our workstation, we’re going to remove the flap clamps.
-The stainless steel flap support rides the stainless steel rack tamer trim plates and the hardware bag.
-Underneath the styrofoam you’ll find your second flap.
-Inside the hardware bag you’re going to find three supper bags.
-You’re going to find the trim plate bolts, the flap clamp bolts, the tools, and end caps.
+- Going back to our workstation, we’re going to remove the flap clamps.
+The stainless steel flap support rides the stainless steel trim plates and the hardware bag.
+Underneath the styrofoam, you’ll find your second flap.
+Inside the hardware bag, you’re going to find three supper bags.
+You’re going to find the trim plate bolts, the flap clamp bolts, the tools, and the end caps.
 We’re going to start with the trim plate.

-Do this step in the opposite corner to hold trim plate up.
+- Do this step in the opposite corner to hold the trim plate up.
 Continue this process until all screws are in.
-Grab the star wrench that’s provided in your ten millimeter socket.
-Make sure you don’t over tighten these because you’ll damage the trim plate.
-These screws should be tightened to 20 inch pounds.
+Grab the star wrench that’s provided in your ten-millimeter socket.
+Make sure you don’t over-tighten these because you’ll damage the trim plate.
+These screws should be tightened to 20-inch pounds.

 Now there are two ways to install the flap support rods.

 - You can remove the bolt and end cap and slide it through the hub arm, then reinstall the cap in the bolt.